Universal School: History

 In its first school year the institution had 11 employees and 140 students.
 As of 2005 the school had 638 students.
 By 2008 there were over 50 employees and over 600 students.

 Campus

 The campus is adjacent to the Muslim American Society Chicago offices; the Aqsa School, another K-12 Islamic school, the Bridgeview Mosque, and a youth center.
 It is across the street from Mosque Foundation.

-The building, bad up of gray concrete uses mirror-tinted windows oriented in a lengthwise manner.
+The building, made up of gray concrete, uses mirror-tinted windows oriented in a lengthwise manner.
 It has 36 classrooms, including dedicated rooms for preschool and kindergarten-aged children.
 It also has a cafeteria and lunchroom located in the basement, as well as two laboratories, and a basketball court.
 Joseph and Riedel stated that the school building that the concrete and windows "define" the building, which is "long, squat, and institutional in appearance."
 Due to the appearance and its perceived role in sheltering students from influences and anti-Islamic sentiment in the outside world, students gave the building "the box" as its nickname.